plewczynski/looper/chreval/README.md

 as the distribution of chromatin structure arrangements as a function of free energy of various motifs found in the structure.

-_Anal_loops_ is for handling a group of heatmap files with the properly.
+_Analyze_loops_ is for handling a group of heatmap files with the properly.
 The format is Przemek's bed format.
 The program calls Chreval.
 You should make sure that the files listed in the bed file also exist in your directory.
+Please see the directories tests and results_in_manuscript for examples of using this tool.

 _Make_heatmap_ is a tool to generate heatmaps either from *.heat files or the output from Chreval *.clust